Wells Surname Meaning, History & Origin

-Wells Surname Genealogy
+Wells Surname Meaning

 The surname Welles is thought to have originated from the Lincolnshire village of Well, also to be found in the Domesday Book.
 Welles has persisted as a surname, although it has usually contracted to Wells.

 - The Wells Family.
 Wells from Itteringham in Norfolk.

 - Wells Homepages.
 Early Wells in America.

 - Aaron and Ruth Wells Family Association.